Black desk with a raised shelf holding a lamp and glasses, small items stored underneath, and a mug on the desktop

 A desk rarely runs out of surface.
 It runs out of height.
 Here is what a desk shelf changes on the desktop.

-When a desk gets crowded, we push things to the edges until the surface is full and the screen sits too low.
-The real issue is less the size of the desk than the habit of using only one plane.
-A desk shelf, also called a monitor riser or stand, lifts the screen while freeing the surface that passes underneath.
+On a crowded desk, we push objects towards the edges until the desktop is full and the screen ends up wherever room remains.
+That often comes from using only one level.
+A desk shelf, also called a monitor riser or stand, lifts the screen while freeing the surface underneath.

 01. A desk runs out of height, not surface